tangbao/NJ-MVC-Appointment-Helper/README.md

 An UNOFFICIAL Telegram bot that helps you find the most recent available appointment place for you.

+If it could help you, please give me a star.
+Appreciated.

+For now, I am working on the persistence of the bot - make everything, including the job queue of the bot persistent after restarting the bot.
+So please remember to go back and check for updates.

 I really hope this COVID-19 pandemic can end soon so that everything can go back to normal.
 Hope this bot can help you a little.